Patchx/Wyncode_Projects/README.md

 # wyncode_GitHub
+author: Robert Anderson

-Some projects and short code snippets completed at Wyncode
+This repository contains some projects and short code snippets from my time at Wyncode